 Find the Holes in Your Homeowners Insurance Policy

 Some people don’t have a lot of extra money just lying around.
-Mix that with the statistic that a bit over two-thirds of homeowners are under-insured–in some way, as estimated by Marshall Swift, a company specializing in determining the insurance values of homes nationally– and that’s a recipe for disaster.
+In addition mix that with the statistic that a bit over two-thirds of homeowners are under-insured–in some way.

 Creating Annual Plans to Ensure Adequate Coverage

 You may think getting homeowners insurance quotes every year is a waste of time if you’re happy with your current insurer and trust they’re making decisions that protect you.
 However, there’s something to learn from chronic insurance quote shoppers—to review coverage annually.
 When shopping for quotes, you’re prompted to remember possibly needed changes that you may have forgotten.
-Frugal and frequent insurance quote shoppers are probably some of the most adequately and accurately insured homeowners because they’re constantly reviewing their coverage.
+Frequent insurance quote shoppers are some of the most adequately and accurately insured homeowners.
+Because they’re constantly reviewing their coverage!
 Do one of two things annually to make sure you’re not under-insured:

 An annual review of your homeowners insurance policy is important

-Many homeowners don’t realize they’re under insured only AFTER a catastrophe.
+Many homeowners don’t realize they’re underinsured only AFTER a catastrophe.
 It’s simple–call your insurer every time you get a renewal notice.
-An annual review of your homeowners insurance policy is minimum precaution to ensure you’re properly covered for loss potential that could devastate your family’s finances.
-If you haven’t had a review in over a year—whether from insurance quotes or reviewing coverage with your current insurer, put it on your to-do list right away, because there could be a loss approaching right away too.
+An annual review of your homeowners insurance policy is a minimum precaution to ensure you’re properly covered.
+If you haven’t had a review in over a year—whether from insurance quotes or reviewing coverage with your current insurer, put it on your to-do list right away because there could be a loss approaching right away too.